SAP/fundamental-styles/docs/pages/components/toolbar.md

 ## Active toolbar

-When active toolbar class is added, then it enables hover and select behaviour on toolbar
+The Active toolbar can be used to enable hover and select behaviours in toolbar by passing `active` in the `fd-toolbar` class.

 {% capture toolbar %}